-We specify a front view in Fig. 3 with sun rays parallel to the image plane.
+We specify a front view in Fig. 5 with sun rays parallel to the image plane.
 Then we assume that this view is taken in the moment when the sun is rising in Oslo on June 21.
-As soon as Vienna is displayed in this view, we can see at the first glance the solution of the posed question.

-The same view is also useful for clearing additional and more detailed problems like the following:
+As soon as Vienna is displayed in this view, we see at first sight the solution of the posed question.
+PSfrag replacements The same view is also useful for clearing additional and more detailed problems like the following:

-- a) Can it happen over the period of a year that the sun rises simultaneously in Oslo and Vienna? - b) We increase the precision by paying attention to the fact that because of refraction in the atmosphere the sun is still approx. $0, 6^{\circ}$ under the local horizon when for the observer on earth the sun seems to rise. - c) In the zone of astronomic dawn the sun is between 6° and 18° under the local horizon.
-Inspecting the particular view presented above, it is easy to comprehend why the period of the daily dawn is shorter when the observer is nearer to the equator.
+- a) Can it happen over the period of one year that the sun rises simultaneously in Oslo and Vienna? - b) We increase the precision by paying attention to the fact that because of refraction in the atmosphere the sun is still approx. $0, 6^{\circ}$ under the local horizon when for the observer on earth the sun seems to rise.